teejlab/API-Risk-Assessment-Framework/docs/report_book/3_ds_methods.md

 ## 3.2 Summary of the Exploratory Data Analysis (EDA)

 We identified two key issues after performing EDA.
 The first was insufficient data points for high-risk labels (See {ref}`Fig. 1 <risk_label-fig>` below).
-This will result in the training model reading too much into the four instances that are labelled as high risk.
+This will result in the training model reading too much into the four instances that are labeled as high risk.
 The training model will remember the patterns.
-To tackle this, we used Synthetic Minority Oversampling Technique (SMOTE) to generate more new samples.
+This will be described in further detail in [Section 3.3.](#section_3_3)

 ```{figure} images/risk_label.jpg